How toxic work environment can affect your mental health

 1. You just work for money

-This was something I found out when I started my journaling practice and asked myself why was I working in the place I feel terrified of.
+This was something I found out when I started my journaling practice and asked myself why was I working in a place I feel terrified of.
 The only answer I found was the need for money though the amount wasn’t something grand.

 If you’re working in a place that is spoiling your health and you’re just there for the money, know that this is the first sign of a toxic workplace environment.
-Because you don’t feel excited or aren’t enough enthusiastic to work for such people who always degrades you.
-Besides, not only you, even most of your co-workers do the same.
+Because you don’t feel excited or aren’t enough enthusiastic to work for such people who always degrade you.
+Besides, not only you, but even most of your co-workers do the same.

 2. No such motivation

-Well if the first thought in the morning about your work-place makes your stomach ill, you surely aren’t enough motivated to work for that organization.
+Well if the first thought in the morning about your work makes your stomach ill, you surely aren’t enough motivated to work for that organization.
 You don’t feel excited to do your best and feel your best when you think about your work.